potatoeggy/htn-backend/README.md

 # htn-backend

-Written for the 2023 Hack the North backend challenge.
+Written for the 2023 Hack the North backend challenge and to play around with Rust.
 Hello!

 ## Usage